 'R XX' Restart the program being debugged.
 XX, while needed, is ignored.
-This packet is only available in extended mode.
+This packet is only available in extended mode (see [extended mode], page 341).

 The 'R' packet has no reply.

 's [addr]' Single step. addr is the address at which to resume.
 If addr is omitted, resume at same address.